isht7/pytorch-deeplab-resnet/README.md

 ## Updates

 **24 June 2017**

 Now, weights over the 3 scales ( 1x, 0.75x, 0.5x ) are shared as in the caffe implementation.
 Previously, each of the 3 scales had seperate weights.
 Results are almost same after making this change (more in the results section).
 However, the size of the trained .pth model has reduced significantly.
-Memory (11.9 GB) and time taken (~3.5 hours) during training are same as before.
+Memory occupied on GPU(11.9 GB) and time taken (~3.5 hours) during training are same as before.
 Links to corresponding .pth files have been updated.

 # Usage
 ### Replicating caffe performance